-In this article, we'll look at the particulars of New Jersey's dram shop law, as well as the state's rules on potential liability of social hosts who serve alcohol to guests.
+In this article, we'll look at the particulars of New Jersey's dram shop law, as well as the state's rules on the potential liability of social hosts who serve alcohol to guests.

-Section 2A:22A-4 of the New Jersey Revised Statutes says that any person who has been injured by an intoxicated individual may seek damages from a vendor who served the alcohol if:
+New Jersey's dram shop law says that any person who has been injured by an intoxicated individual can seek damages from a vendor who served the alcohol if:

 Let's look at an example of New Jersey's dram shop law might work.
 Suppose that Dina stops at Thom's Tavern on her way home from work.
 She has several drinks, but even after she begins slurring her speech and having trouble walking, the bartender continues to serve her.
-Eventually, Dina teeters off her bar stool and heads for the bathrooms, which are in the basement.
+Eventually, Dina teeters off her barstool and heads for the bathrooms, which are in the basement.
 On her way down the basement stairs, she collides with Peter, who is climbing up the stairs.
 Peter is knocked down the basement steps and is injured.

 Here is an example in which New Jersey's social host liability law might apply.
 Suppose that in the above example, Dina and Peter are at a neighborhood party hosted by Harriet.
 Harriet has set out a keg of beer for guests to help themselves, and she does not intervene to stop Dina from refilling her cup at the keg even after Harriet observes Dina stumbling, slurring her speech, and getting into arguments with other guests.
 Eventually, Dina climbs into her car and backs down the driveway at full speed.
-She backs into Peter, who is injured by the collision.
+She backs into Peter, who is injured.

 Liability in dram shop and social host cases is expressed solely in terms of money damages, paid by the defendant (or the defendant's insurer) to the injured person.
 Common damages in these kinds of cases include:

 New Jersey also allows those injured in dram shop and social host liability claims to seek punitive damages.
 Unlike compensatory damages, punitive damages are intended to punish particularly bad cases of wrongdoing, including gross negligence, recklessness, or intentional bad behavior.
-Learn more about Damages in Personal Injury Cases.